vaibhav-vai/HackerRank/README.md

 # HackerRank
-Here you will find solutions to the questions which i solved in HackerRank
+Here you will find solutions to the questions which I solved in HackerRank